plasma-bls/GCC-Shortcuts/README.md

 # GCC-Shortcuts
-Some simple and stupid GCC Compiler shortcuts to not make your terminal messy
+Some simple and stupid GCC Compiler shortcuts to not make your terminal (and experience) messy

 ## Usage
 `comp` - compile only<br>